 Additionally, even harsher penalties can be applied under the Identity Theft Penalty Enhancement Act.
 For instance, if an individual uses another person’s identification to steal Social Security benefits, commit domestic terrorism, or carry out immigration violations, that individual can be charged with aggravated identity theft.

-common identity theft and another five years for domestic terrorism.
+In these case types, the government must tack on another two years for common identity theft and another five years for domestic terrorism.
 An identity theft lawyer in Los Angeles can review your case and advise you of your next steps.

-How Is a Federal Sentence Decided?
+How is a Federal Sentence Decided?

 If convicted, the government will consider specific factors when deciding on a sentence:

-- How the defendant conducts his or herself
+- How the defendant conducts themselves

 - How many victims were affected